-Have been an active member at HUBPages.com, a popular online writing community, since 2013.
+Have been an active member of HUBPages.com, a popular online writing community, since 2013.
 The HP editors always encourage the writers to publish evergreen content, which is content that’s sort of “timeless”, meaning write about a topic today that 5 to 10 years later, people will still be searching for information about it.
-In other words, there is a great probably that your articles will be found via organic search for years to come and will generate residual income for you.
+In other words, there is a great probability that your articles will be found via an organic search for years to come and will generate residual income for you.

 As of today, my author’s profile* shows nineteen (19) HUBs or articles.
 My pages get some traffic but they aren’t viral.
 The content is stuff like history, movies, books, real estate, etc. Those are evergreen.
 Right?